Tom-TBT/OMERO.openlink/omero-openlink/README.rst

       </body>
     </html>

 9. Test & Troubleshoot.

-If SELinux is active, it would prevent nginx from following symlinks and the download of these files
+If SELinux is active, it would prevent nginx from following symlinks and the download of these files.

 Validation
 ==========